 - Egyptian Antiquities

 Hours: Open 9 am to 6 pm.

 - From October to March the museum is free on the first Sunday of the month.

-- Otherwise the fee for the Permanent Collections is 12 euro
+- Tickets for the Permanent Collections is 15 euros purchased at the museum.

 - Admission is free for the following visitors: